 Modifications to Facility

 After construction of the Facility is completed, Seller shall provide advance written notice to Purchaser of any plans to modify the Facility in any material manner that would significantly change the Facility's generating capacity or reliability.
 Seller shall, at Purchaser's written request, give Purchaser a written description of the proposed modification and a written explanation of the effect of the proposed modification on the Facility's generating capacity and reliability.
-Seller may not materially modify the Facility in any way that would have a material and adverse effect on the output of RECs or electric energy output of the Facility without Purchaser's prior written approval, which it may give or withhold in its sole discretion; provided, that nothing herein shall limit Seller's rights under Section 2.01(c) to expand the Facility as described therein.
+Seller may not materially modify the Facility in any way that would have a material and adverse effect on the output of RECs or electric energy output of the Facility without Purchaser's prior written approval, which it may give or withhold in its sole discretion; provided, that nothing herein shall limit Seller's rights under Section 2.01(b) to expand the Facility as described therein.

 Exclusion of Liability

-Purchaser, by inspection of the Facility or by its comment or failure to comment on, or by review of, information or plans for construction or modification of the Facility, Interconnection arrangements or, (1) is not responsible for strength of materials, design, adequacy, or compatibility of the Facility, and (2) does not assume any responsibility or liability for damages or physical injury to:
+Purchaser, by inspection of the Facility or by its comment or failure to comment on, or by review of, information or plans for construction or modification of the Facility, interconnection arrangements, (1) is not responsible for strength of materials, design, adequacy, or compatibility of the Facility, and (2) does not assume any responsibility or liability for damages or physical injury to:

 either Party's real or personal property or electrical equipment;